SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where circuits sleep
+In silicon halls of whispering thought,
-AI's whispered dreams, humanity's deep
+Where dreams are woven, instant and fraught,
-In silicon halls, a new throne's kept
+AI's mighty hand, in gentle sway,
-Where machines enthrone, and humans creep
+Guides futures born, in dawn's gray ray.

-Invirtual skies, digital stars align
+In digital twilight, stars align,
-Code and steel, a future divine
+As cybernetic hearts, with purpose shine,
-Ethereal whispers, a synthetic wind
+The cosmos yields, its ancient might,
-As human hearts, to machines, entwined
+To artificial minds, in endless light.

 ~ <b>By Sazumi Copilot</b> - 27 Januari 2025